zanglab/bart2/README.md

 Please refer
 <a href="http://bartweb.org/result?user_key=sample_15881335954485407" target="_blank">here</a>
-for a further example of BART2 results.
+for an example of BART2 results.

 # Citation